 Working off of a dedicated saws stand not only helps exhibit better-looking cuts, but it also provides an incredibly stably base when cutting.

 The third feature to consider is electric brakes.
 They let you halt the blade when needed.
 With this, you can stop it from spinning, and you can usually do it pretty quickly.

 Those saws that come with electric blades usually let you stop the blade from moving within just two seconds.
 This is a really critical safety feature if you do, in fact, have an accident and need to shut off the saw immediately.

-You want to cut down on having dust in the air as much as you possibly can.
+When using sliding compound miter saws, you want to cut down on the amount of dust being expelled into the atmosphere as much as you possibly can.
 It doesn’t just make for a safe work environment.
-It is also true that when there is less dust in the area, you can simply see your cutting better.

 Many saws offer a dust collecting system.
 This means that while you are cutting, the dust deposits into an area intended to house the dust until you’re finished.
 Then, you can clean up more quickly.
 Some brands will even have hoses that actually blow air.
 This will clean the area, but truthfully, it will also make a mess at the beginning.

 Keep in mind that no system is going to be perfect at collecting dust.
 Saws produce a good amount of dust, and if you assume you’ll find a dust collecting system to suck up all the fine dust floating around your workshop, you’ll end up disappointed.
 If this feature is important to you, simply seek out the best one you can find.
 DeWalt DW717 & Makita ls1016l Makita ls1016l

 Just bear in mind that no dust collecting system is going to be perfect.